Add To Favorites

 Get inspired by Vincent Van Gogh’s Starry Night.
 Create a glittery crayon-resist reproduction of this masterpiece.

-Using construction paper and crayons, sketch a scene that resembles Starry Night.
+Using construction paper and crayons, students sketch a scene that resembles Starry Night.
 Try to capture the movement and bold strokes used by Van Gogh in his painting.
 Once the sketch is complete go over the shapes and lines heavily with crayons.

 Cover the picture with black paint.
 The waxy crayon will "pop" through the painted surface.
 Allow the paint to air-dry.

 Decorate the previously painted area by overpainting the swirls on the dry surface with Crayola® Glitter It!
 Mixing Medium.
 Try creating dots by dipping the tip of a brush handle into paint and then onto the painted surface.
-This will add a glittery effect to your painting.
+This will add a glittery effect to the painting.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step